jabley/jamesabley.com/_posts/2016-01-21-gds-alumnus.md

 ## The people

 Far too many names to list.
-I love you all, I learned so much from you and had so much fun doing it.
+I love you all, I learned so much from you, and had so much fun doing it.
+I've made some great friends.
 Talented, passionate people working on stuff that matters.
 People that blew apart my ridiculous preconceptions about the quality of people in the public sector.
 I have a burning desire to go back at some point and do more things with these people.

 Onwards!